bensheldon/good_job/README.md

 - "Optimistic" meaning that the implementation's performance trade-off assumes that collisions are atypical (e.g. two users enqueue the same job at the same time) rather than regular (e.g. the system enqueues thousands of colliding jobs at the same time).
 Depending on your concurrency requirements, you may also want to manage concurrency through the number of GoodJob threads and processes that are performing a given queue.
 - "Retry with an incremental backoff" means that when `perform_limit` is exceeded, the job will raise a `GoodJob::ActiveJobExtensions::Concurrency::ConcurrencyExceededError` which is caught by a `retry_on` handler which re-schedules the job to execute in the near future with an incremental backoff.
 - First-in-first-out job execution order is not preserved when a job is retried with incremental back-off.
+- For pessimistic usecases that collisions are expected, use number of threads/processes (e.g., `good_job --queue "serial:1;-serial:5"`) to control concurrency.
+It is also a good idea to use `perform_limit` as backstop.

 ### Cron-style repeating/recurring jobs